The impact of fraud

 - The resources deployed by particular agencies, how effective these are and what good practice looks like.

-The research will cover three key areas which will be examined in conjuction with one another in order to understand how local resources should be balanced:
+The research is covering three key areas: the perpetrators of fraud, victims of fraud and protecting the public from fraud.
+These elements are being examined in conjuction with one another in order to understand how local resources should be balanced.

 For further information about the project contact Mike Skidmore.